mkornaszewska/json-server-postman-wishlist/README.md

 # json-server-postman-wishlist
-Postman sample collection for a Wishlist API created with Json-Server
+Postman sample collection for a Wishlist API created with Json-Server.